withaarav/traffic-analyzer/README.md

 You'll be prompted to enter a video number (1–7).
 The model (`yolov8m.pt`) downloads automatically on first run via Ultralytics.

+Or use pycharm to clone the repository if this shows error.

 ---

 ## 💡 How It Works